CyVerse-learning-materials/cyverse_mooc/step3.rst

 1. Sign up and log into the CyVerse |Discovery Environment|.

-2. Familiarize with platform by hovering and clicking among the different
+2. Familiarize with platform by hovering and clicking on the different
    options:

      a.
 Use the search bar where you can search for anything in the Data, Apps,